Ministry of Health (Spain): Democratic period

 Once the dictator died, Spain began the democratic transition and, during the premiership of Adolfo Suárez, the Department, now called Ministry of Health and Social Security, was recovered by Royal Decree 558/1977, of July 4, which merged the responsibilities in health matters that until then were managed by the Ministry of the Interior, as well as the powers over Social Security that were then held by the Ministry of Labour.

 At that time, the department consisted of two undersecretariats (one for the Department's general affairs and other one for Health Management), a Technical General Secretariat, and six Directorates-General: Personnel, Management and Financing; Benefits; Social Services; Healthcare; Pharmaceutical Regulation; and Public and Veterinary Health.

 For a short period between February and November 1981, Health was once again merged with Labour.
 Royal Decree 2823/1981, restored it to full ministerial rank but this time without social security which remained within the Department of Labour.
 With this reform the Ministry acquired competencies over Consumers Affairs (through the National Institute for Consumers Affairs).
-During the first years of the premiership of Felipe González and the National Health System and the National Transplant Organization were created thanks primarily to the impulse of the minister Ernest Lluch.
+During the first years of the premiership of Felipe González, the National Health System and the National Transplant Organization were created thanks primarily to the impulse of the minister Ernest Lluch.

 With the victory of the People's Party in the general election of 1996, José Manuel Romay Beccaría was appointed Minister of Health and Consumer Affairs, a position he held throughout the 6th Legislature.
-Under his direction was created in 1997, the Spanish Agency of Medicines and Medical Devices.
+Under his direction was created, in 1997, the Spanish Agency of Medicines and Medical Devices.
 In the 7th Legislature Celia Villalobos became minister (2000–2002) and achieved notoriety by her handling mad cow disease.
 She was succeeded by Ana Pastor Julián (2002–2004).
-The mad cow crisis precipitated the creation in 2011 of the Spanish Food Safety Agency, named since 2007 as Spanish Food Safety and Nutrition Agency.
+The mad cow crisis precipitated the creation in 2011 of the Spanish Food Safety Agency, named since 2007 as Spanish Agency for Food Safety and Nutrition.

 Outgoing minister Bernat Soria hands over the Health portfolio to incoming minister Trinidad Jiménez.